activitystream/as-sdk-examples/README.md

 * Examples are meant to be reusable (copied)
 * Examples should rely on minimum number of dependencies
-* Examples are developed as tests
+* All examples are developed as tests

 ### Contact and support
 * Feel free to create issues here or contact our [Integration Support team directly](mailto:integration-support@activitystream.com).